darshitvadadoriya/follow_up_management/README.md

 2. Setup default email account

 ## Key Features
-1. Manage follow-up
+1. Manage follow-up.
+2. Enhance User Interface.
+3. Directly accessible from the lead.
-2. Email and system notifications are set for a reminder 30 minutes before the scheduled time.
+4. Email and system notifications are set for a reminder 30 minutes before the scheduled time.
-3. Automatically update status.
+5. Automatically update status.

 ## Setup
 **Step-1:**